ladyofcode/marking-country/README.md

 npm run dev -- --open
 ```

-**Note**: You'll need to have access to GSAP Club plugins to install them via npm or their zipped folder of plugins for either dev or build modes.
+**Note**: You'll need to have access to GSAP Club plugins.
+If you have the zipped file, Put the gsap-bonus.tgz file, found in the npm-install-this directory, in the root directory of your project.
+Then run `npm install ./gsap-bonus.tgz`.

 ## Building